28 February 2024

 A policy statement issued by the Central Bank of Ireland on 31 January 2017 means that some small investment firms and credit institutions supervised directly by the CBI may no longer need to pay a proportion of variable remuneration in instruments or defer the payment of variable remuneration as required under Directive 2013/36.

-21 Feb 2017
+21 February 2017

 The Central Bank has published a report on the outcome of its inspection of the implementation of the Fitness & Probity Regime by credit unions.

 The European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2016 (S.I No. 560 of 2016) (the ‘Regulations’) impose new obligations on Irish companies and other incorporated bodies (such as ICAVs, listed UCITs and most AIF investment companies) to take immediate measures to compile a ‘beneficial ownership register’.
 The Regulations are the latest measure introduced to combat money laundering and terrorist financing.
-The Regulations transpose Article 30(1) of the European Union’s Fourth Money Laundering Directive (Directive (EU) 2015/849 (the ‘Directive’)) into Irish Law.

 The Employment Appeals Tribunal recently determined in the case of Reddy & Reddy v Hyper Trust Limited (EAT Determination of 23 January 2017) that the former directors of a company were not employees for the purposes of the Unfair Dismissals Acts, 1977 – 2007 and the Minimum Notice and Terms of Employment Acts, 1973 – 2005.